 • The relationship between the parents and their ability or willingness to support their children’s ongoing relationship with the other parent

-In a custody evaluation, the evaluator reports his or her recommendations on legal custody and parenting time to the court.
+In an AZ custody evaluation, the evaluator reports his or her recommendations on legal custody and parenting time to the court.
 While the court is not required to automatically follow the recommendations in the evaluator’s report, the report will carry great weight.
 When comparing confidential mediation with evaluation of child custody issues, mediators hear each parent’s case and attempt to assist them in reaching a voluntary agreement.
 When a mediated agreement is not forthcoming, the court is simply advised that no agreement was reached.
 That’s a significant difference between the two forms of alternative dispute resolution.